code4recovery/tsml-ui/README.md

       },
     };

 A complete list of meeting types can be found in the [Meeting Guide format spec](https://github.com/code4recovery/spec).
-These can be overridden by specifying the code and preferred nomenclature as demonstrated above.

 ## Next Steps

+- [ ] Hierarchical region dropdown
 - [ ] Near location mode with geocoding
-- [ ] Hierarchical regions support
 - [ ] Alternate appearance of `TC` meetings (hide directions and on map)
 - [ ] Alternate appearance of approximate addresses
 - [ ] Display group info on inside page
 - [ ] Filter-clearing buttons when no results

-### Further Steps

 - [ ] Slugs (eg `sun`) in query string instead of day IDs
 - [ ] Select multiple dropdown items on mobile
 - [ ] Consider alternate designs for table view and controls

-### Questions

-- [ ] What will the impact be on SEO?

 ## Contributing